getdozer/dozer-samples/community-samples/html-crypto-price-picker/README.md

 # About the App

-The app is simply a HTML file that is configured with Axios to hit the Dozer endpoint and fetch the required data values.
-In this context, there's a calender that an user can use to pick a date and submit it to fetch the Closing price of 4 different Crypto coins (Ethereum, Bitcoin, DOGE, Solana) on that date.
+The app is simply an HTML file that is configured with Axios to hit the Dozer endpoint and fetch the required data values.
+In this context, there's a calendar that a user can use to pick a date and submit it to fetch the Closing price of 4 different Crypto coins (Ethereum, Bitcoin, DOGE, Solana) on that date.
 The Closing price values are further plotted as a bar chart for better visual representation.

 ![App Snapshot](./data/app.png)